 Running Commands Via The Backdoor

 Let me give an example that may make it a bit easier to follow.
-Let’s say I am a bad guy and I want to execute “ls -la” to list all contents of a directory on a site I just hacked and upload this backdoor.
+Let’s say I am a bad guy and I want to execute ls -la to list all contents of a directory on a site I just hacked so I can upload this backdoor.
 All I needed to do is visit this URL using any browser:

 The extract function would take these variables and turn @die ($ctime($atime)); into @die (system(“ls -la”));.
 See now how powerful it is?